 OVERVIEW: The Dizzy Feet Foundation supports dance education programs that benefit students from low-income families.

-IP TAKE: Dizzy Feet is very approachable, but it does have eligibility restrictions.
+IP TAKE: Dizzy Feet is approachable, but it has eligibility restrictions.
 Grant seekers should review those criteria closely before applying for a grant.

 PROFILE: Founded in 2009, the Dizzy Feet Foundation was created by producer Nigel Lythgoe and director Adam Shankman to support dance education and increase appreciation for dance.
 It seeks to “inspire a new generation of dance enthusiasts by increasing access to dance education in underserved communities, informing the public on the many benefits of dance, and by working with organizations, partners and influencers across the country.”
 The foundation funds both grants to community organizations and scholarships to students studying dance at accredited or nationally recognized organizations.